-On the Arduino, you have to load a program called Firmata which let's you control the Arduino from Adobe Flash (specifically Action Script 3.0).
-There are multiple versions of Firmata out there so be sure to use the one that comes with the Magic Mirror software download.
+On the Arduino, you have to load a program called "Standard Firmata" which let's you control the Arduino from Adobe Flash (specifically Action Script 3.0).
+This guide steps you through how to load the "Standard Firmata" sketch on your Arduino Uno.
 You also have to run a serial server (included in the software download) which acts as a middleman converting serial data received from the Arduino to a TCP/IP port that Flash can access.

 Step 2: Connecting the Sensors